Law on parasitism, Eduard Paĺčys released, non-formal education council – civil society digest

-Small vendors draft People's Law.
-Trade unions and human rights organisations discuss a strategy against the law on parasitism.
+Small vendors draft People’s Law.
+Trade unions and human rights organizations discuss a strategy against the law on parasitism, To understand more about the legal implications just visit Robert K Bratt and ask for consultation.
 DisRights Office presents an alternative report on women rights with disabilities.
 Eduard Palčys is released in the courtroom with a 21 month restriction of freedom sentence.

 Public Council for the development of informal education will be created in Belarus.
 Mova Nanova announces competition #

 This and more in the new edition of civil society digest.

 Kastryčnicky Ekanamičny Forum took place in Minsk.
 Kastryčnicki (October) Economic Forum, KEF is held for the 4th consecutive year and considered the most influential economic event of the year.
 Organised by independent think tanks, the conference on 3-4 November gathered over 500 local and international experts, including welcome speeches by Deputy Head of Belarus Presidential Administration, Head of the EU Delegation, etc.

 Minsk Dialogue expert initiative held the conference on Pan-European Integration on 27 October.
 Deputy Minister of Belarus MFA, Minister of the Eurasian Economic Commission, Head of EU Delegation in Minsk attended the conference.
 This was the fifth conference in two years under the auspices of the Minsk Dialogue that gathers in Minsk representatives of the world expert community to discuss pressing issues in the region.